Skip to content

 - Wonder.
-Where the typical class has only one exam and one letter grade at the end of it, in this class you write a dozen assignments, have the opportunity to develop feedback from multiple sources, and try again and doing things differently — and better!
+Where the typical class has only one exam and one letter grade at the end of it, in this class you write a dozen assignments, have the opportunity to develop feedback from multiple sources, and try again and do things differently — and better!

 - Satisfaction.
 With each week you will develop better study methods, study habits, and advance your learning.
 Within a few weeks you’ll have written more than the typical class recommends you do in an end-of-term panic term paper.
 By the end of the term you’ll have become a writer.